 Fig. 9.
 Overlapping grid structure (left) and color contour of the initial density (right).
 The overlapping grid structure is used to capture geometry and additional adaptive grids will be dynamically added to locally increase resolution.
-Note that we only require one layer of interpolation points at grid overlap as discussed in Section 3.1.
+Note that only one interpolation point is shown at grid overlap.
 The initial density shows a M = 2.0 shock in air (ideal gas with $\gamma = 1.4$ ) moving from left to right.

+the shock/cylinder interaction.
+Provided that the simulation is not run too far in time, waves generated at the cylinder do not reach the exterior boundaries and so the exterior boundary condition choice has little influence.
 Figure 9 shows the computational mesh as well as color contours of density for the initial conditions.
 Numerical values for the initial conditions in primitive quantities, corresponding to a Mach 2 shock in air ( $\gamma = 1.4$ ), were shown previously in Section 4.1.2.

-The comparisons carried out in this paper use the resolution m = 1 displayed in Figure 9 for the coarse grid simulation.
+The comparisons carried out in this paper use the resolution m=1 displayed in Figure 9 for the coarse grid simulation.
 Adaptive mesh refinement (AMR) is then used for successive resolutions.
 For this test of shock interaction with a single cylinder, additional levels of AMR use a factor four refinement in each coordinate direction and so the four resolutions investigated have approximate grid spacings $h \approx 0.05$ , 0.0125, 0.003125, and 0.00078125.
 Notice that because the initial condition uses a perfect jump, there exists numerical artifacts along the $c^-$ characteristic and contact path.
 No effort is made to remove these and their contribution may be seen throughout the simulations.

-Figure 10 shows the computed density using both methods for t = 0.6, t = 1.0, and t = 1.4 as the incident shock reflects from the cylinder boundary.
-Overall the results show remarkably good agreement although slight differences can be seen at t = 1.4 in the low density wake region of the cylinder.
-To give a better indication of what is happening, Figure 11 shows the AMR grid structure, numerical Schlieren images [43], and the estimated error in density at t = 1.4.
+Figure 10 shows the computed density using both methods for t=0.6, t=1.0, and t=1.4 as the incident shock reflects from the cylinder boundary.
+Overall the results show remarkably good agreement although slight differences can be seen at t=1.4 in the low density wake region of the cylinder.
+To give a better indication of what is happening, Figure 11 shows the AMR grid structure, numerical Schlieren images [43], and the estimated error in density at t=1.4.
 The computation of the error estimate will be discussed below.
 The image of the AMR grids is perhaps the most informative because it demonstrates the increased noise created by the FCT method.
 Numerical noise tends to flag cells for refinement by the AMR algorithm and so a larger portion of the domain is covered by fine meshes for the FCT simulation.
 This type of noise, also interpretable as staircases [6], is a common phenomenon in FCT simulations.
 There are ways to reduce the noise, such as adding higher levels of artificial diffusion, using different high order fluxes, and others, but in our experience, there is no single method which completely eliminates it.
 On the other hand the results from the Godunov method show little sign of this phenomenon and the AMR meshes conform closely to the locations of rapid change, such as shocks and contacts.
 The plots of estimated error also show increased noise in the FCT solution.
 It is worth noting that the remnant of the initial condition on the $c^-$ characteristic has flagged refinement for the FCT solution whereas this feature has been smoothed by the Godunov method.